 Additionally, when consumed in large amounts, sweeteners like the polyols can cause abdominal discomfort, wind and may have a laxative effect.

 In the comparison table, I’ve indicated those with added artificial sweeteners and stevia with an asterisk next to the grams of sugar.

 The worst tomato sauce

 The worst offender was Coles Tomato Ketchup.
-A level tablespoon (20ml) is going to give you over a teaspoon of sugar (5.7g) and 210mg of sodium.
-That’s the daily adequate intake (minimum) of sodium for a 3 year old and a fifth of their daily upper level of intake (maximum)!
+A level tablespoon (20ml) is going to give you a heaped teaspoon teaspoon of sugar (5.7g) and 210mg of sodium.
+That’s a 3 year old’s daily adequate intake (minimum) of sodium and a fifth of their daily upper level of intake (maximum)!

 |Brand||% Tomatoes||Sugar (g) per 100ml||Sodium (mg) per 100ml||Price ($) per bottle|

 |Coles Tomato Ketchup||74||28.5||1050||2.50|